10 things that make Threads different from Twitter

 Another not-so-obvious consequence of linking your IG account to Threads is that due to the way Threads is currently set up, you can't delete your account without deleting the linked Instagram account.
 So, if you decide that Threads really isn't for you, but you want to keep your existing IG account, your only option is to deactivate your Threads account.

-(It's also worth noting that Instagram head Adam Mosseri has already announced that they are "looking for a way to separately delete the Threads account.")
+(It's also worth noting that Instagram CEO Adam Mosseri has previously announced that they are "looking at a way to separately delete the Threads account.")

 For now “mobile-only”